zaiisao/Documentation/en/Real-time-Messaging/product_rtm.md

 -   Set, update, or get a user's attributes.
 -   Set, update, or get attributes of a specified channel.
 -   Get the latest member count of specified channel(s).
+-   Subscribe to or unsubscribe from the online status of the specified user(s).
+-   Get a list of the peers, to whose specific status you have subscribed.
 -   Interconnect with the legacy Agora Signaling SDK.